b-scott/Machine-Learning-Extended-Technical-Project/README.txt

 NOTE: PDF file has slight formatting issues, HTML file fixes this Structured abstract and key images can be found in mletp>reports>Structured Abstract.docx Source code can be found in mletp>src>MachineLearningCode.ipynb
+NOTE: Original datasets deleted from folder due to NESS upload size limit but directory was mlept>data